ugr-sail/sinergym/doc/source/pages/deep-reinforcement-learning.rst

 Deep Reinforcement Learning Integration
 #######################################

-Energym integrates some facilities in order to use Deep Reinforcement Learning algorithms provided by `Stable Baselines 3 <https://stable-baselines3.readthedocs.io/en/master/>`__.
+Sinergym integrates some facilities in order to use Deep Reinforcement Learning algorithms provided by `Stable Baselines 3 <https://stable-baselines3.readthedocs.io/en/master/>`__.
-Current algorithms checked by Energym are:
+Current algorithms checked by Sinergym are:

 +--------------------------------------------------------+
 |                   Stable Baselines 3:                  |